 You share BigQuery data with others by defining roles and setting permissions for organizations, projects, and datasets, but not on the tables within them.
 For more information, see Access Control.

-Jobs are actions you construct and BigQuery executes on your behalf to load data, export data, query data, or copy data.
+Jobs are actions you construct and that BigQuery executes on your behalf to load data, export data, query data, or copy data.
 Since jobs can potentially take a long time to complete, they execute asynchronously and can be polled for their status.
 BigQuery saves a history of all jobs associated with a project, accessible via the Google Cloud Platform Console.